rxptr/persian-tiles-theme/README.md

-# Persian Tiles Theme for Zed
+# Persian Tiles Theme

-Editor themes inspired by traditional Persian ceramics.
+A collection of editor themes inspired by traditional Persian ceramics, featuring warm earth tones and jewel-like accent colors.
+Available for multiple editors.